dvtate/YodaScript/README.md

 ```

 ### Lists
-Lists are Arrays of references.
+Lists are Arrays of references and behave about like you'd expect with indicies starting at zero.
 ```
 > $values let (1, "dog", 1.2, empty, { "hi" print }) =
 > $values 1 ] "cat" =